-For many tourists especially the first-timers to Tibet, there are always many things one need to consider and figure out.
-For the convenience of tourists, we collect the most frequent asked questions about travelling to Tibet in recent times.
-Check to find the answers and get more informed and well prepared for your lifetime Tibet trip.
+For many tourists especially first-timers to Tibet, there are always many things to consider and figure out.
+For the convenience of tourists, we collect the most frequently asked questions about traveling to Tibet in recent times.
+Check to find the answers and get more informed and well-prepared for your lifetime Tibet trip.

 1. Can I Still Travel to Tibet This Year?

-Normally, Tibet is open for most time of a year, except for the Tibetan New Year festival period between late Feb.
-However, at present, Tibet is not available to visit for international tourists due to the Novel Coronavirus.
-Ordinary tourists cannot enter China during the temporary close period.
+Normally, Tibet is open for most time of the year, except for the Tibetan New Year festival period between late Feb.

 2. Is It Safe to Travel to Tibet?